 New Yorker Tip: Bring your own lock so you don’t have to pay $5 for lock rental!

-Other Spots you may want to visit with your kids
+Other Spots you may want to visit in Central Park with kids

 Location: close to the Dakota Building (where John Lennon lived and was shot) on the west side of the park on 72nd St. View in Map.